MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 The Mobile Center SDK uses a modular architecture so you can use any or all of the services.

-Let's get started with setting up Mobile Center Android SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.
+Let's get started with setting up Mobile Center React Native SDK in your app to use Mobile Center Analytics and Mobile Center Crashes.

 ### 1. Prerequisites